coder/envbuilder/README.md

 > **Note**
 > `TARGET_USER` is passed to the setup script to specify who will execute `INIT_COMMAND` (e.g., `code`).

-Write the following to `$CODER_ENV` to shape the container's init process:
+Write the following to `$ENVBUILDER_ENV` to shape the container's init process:

 - `TARGET_USER`: Identifies the `INIT_COMMAND` executor (e.g.`root`).
 - `INIT_COMMAND`: Defines the command executed by `TARGET_USER` (e.g. `/bin/bash`).